ArduPilot/ardupilot_wiki/dev/source/docs/unit-tests.rst

 Running Unit Tests
 ==================

 The Unit Tests require an environment in which the ArduPilot executables can be compiled.
 The easiest way to obtain this is to create a SITL testing environment.
 Use the SITL instructions (:ref:`SITL <using-sitl-for-ardupilot-testing>`) to obtain a valid environment.
-It is suggested the ArduPilot Vagrant virtual machine configuration files be used to obtain a working environement.
+It is suggested the ArduPilot Vagrant virtual machine configuration files be used to obtain a working environment.

 Invocation
 ----------